cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

 @operation
 def start(**kwargs):
     webserver_root = tempfile.mkdtemp()
-    # we're adding a property which is set during runtime to the runtime
+    # a property, which is set during runtime, is added to the runtime
     # properties of that specific node instance
     ctx.instance.runtime_properties['webserver_root'] = webserver_root